johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part5.md

 #### The `ClientFaye#publish()` Method

-Get comfortable.
-Maybe get a cup of coffee or tea.
-We're going to be here a while :smiley:.
+Here's a good place to try out that "squint and try to look for the larger pattern" advice I gave earlier.
 Take a moment to look over the whole method:

 ```typescript
 // nestjs-faye-transporter/src/requestor/clients/faye-client.ts